- AI technology in healthcare

 Artificial intelligence technologies have played a critical role in the ongoing pandemic and positively impacted connected markets.
 It is used to quickly detect and diagnose virus strains and combat outbreaks with personalized information.
 For example, AI algorithms can be trained using chest CT images, infection history, symptoms, clinical documentation, and laboratory data to quickly diagnose COVID-19 positive patients.

 In 2020, an NCBI study found that an artificial intelligence system identified 17 out of 25 COVID-positive patients based on typical computed tomography images, while experts diagnosed all patients as COVID-negative.

 Thus, AI-based diagnostics can be used to accurately detect the disease even before the onset of apparent symptoms.
-In addition, these systems can be trained to analyze images and patterns to create algorithms to help professionals diagnose the disease accurately and quickly, thereby increasing the spread of AI technologies in healthcare.
-This will significantly reduce the load on the system.
+In addition, these systems can be trained to analyze images and patterns to create algorithms to help healthcare professionals diagnose the disease accurately and quickly, thereby increasing the spread of AI technologies in healthcare.
+This will significantly reduce the load on the system and improve patient outcomes.

-There are several areas in which artificial intelligence has excelled, especially significantly helping doctors and medical institutions with the challenges that are becoming more and more in the modern world.
+There are several areas in which AI has excelled, especially significantly helping doctors and medical institutions with the challenges that are becoming more and more in the modern world.

 With the rapid growth of medical knowledge, it is becoming increasingly difficult for doctors to keep up with the times.
 AI solutions that extract relevant medical expertise for each patient, and present it in a structured way can help clinicians choose the best treatment option, saving time and leading to more complex fact-based decision-making.